contentauth/c2patool/README.md

 The ISO base media file format (BMFF) is a container file format that defines a structure for files that contain time-based multimedia data such as video and audio.

-Add a manifest to fragmented BMFF by using the `fragment` subcommand, as follows:
+Add a manifest to a fragmented BMFF file by using the `fragment` subcommand, as follows:

 ```
-c2patool <PATH> fragment [--fragments_glob <PATTERN>]
+c2patool <PATH | PATTERN> fragment [--fragments_glob]
 ```

+Where `<PATTERN>` is a glob pattern.

 ### Additional option

 The `--fragments_glob` option is only available with the `fragment` subcommand and specifies the glob pattern to find the fragments of the asset.
-The path is automatically set to be the same as the "init" segment.
+The path is automatically set to be the same as the "init" segment so the pattern  only matches segment file names.

 ## Nightly builds